 How to notify Amazon

-Amazon does not have a dedicated bereavement phone line in the way that some companies do, but it does have a specific email address and a help page for deceased customer accounts.
+Amazon does not have a dedicated bereavement phone line in the way that some companies do, but it has a specific email address and a help page for deceased customer accounts.

 By email

 The dedicated bereavement email address for Amazon UK is bereavement-support@amazon.co.uk.
-This is the recommended route for most people, as it creates a clear written record and allows you to attach documents directly.
+This is the recommended route for most people – it creates a clear written record and allows you to attach documents directly.

 In your email, include: